 Dr. Huffman’s research revolves around the following themes: molecular and metabolic benefits of exercise training; cardiometabolic risk and skeletal muscle dysfunction in rheumatoid arthritis (RA); effects of physical activity on RA; and, physical activity and caloric restriction benefits on biologic aging.

-Since 2004, Dr. Huffman has worked with Dr. William Kraus focusing on inflammatory and metabolic predictors of skeletal muscle insulin sensitivity and responses to exercise training.
-Using data from Studies of a Targeted Risk Reduction Intervention through Defined Exercise (STRRIDE), Drs.
-Huffman, Kraus and others have shown that the degree of insulin resistance corresponds to amounts of circulating branched chain amino acids (1).
-Additionally, they found that exercise training improves insulin sensitivity in concert with reductions in fatty acids as well as increases in the amino acids, glycine and proline (2).
-Dr. Huffman’s ongoing collaborations with Dr. W. Kraus involve integration and analysis of multiple data types, including physiologic, genetic, metabolic, and skeletal muscle molecular data.
+In 2002, Dr. Huffman began work with Dr. William Kraus focusing on inflammatory and metabolic predictors of skeletal muscle insulin sensitivity and responses to exercise training.
+With data from Studies of a Targeted Risk Reduction Intervention through Defined Exercise (STRRIDE), they demonstrated that insulin resistance is related to circulating branched chain amino acids;(1) and that exercise training improves insulin sensitivity in concert with reductions in fatty acids and increases in glycine and proline (2).
+Drs.
+Huffman and Kraus continue collaborative efforts to integrate multiple exercise training intervention data ontogenies including physiologic, genetic, metabolic, and skeletal muscle molecular data.
 This work will contribute to understanding how multi-systemic responses to exercise training lead to improved cardio-metabolic health.